NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 You can install custom software and create a modified image [root disk] to use in your experiments.
-The other option is to install on your project’s contrib volume and reference it.
+The other option is to install on your project's contrib volume and reference it.
 Contrib is a permanent storage for your project's custom software management.
 Note that you are responsible for your custom software stack, although we will try our best to help